jjvanzon/Circular-Language-Spec/spec/commands/commands-example-diagrams.md

 ![](images/5.%20Commands%20Example%20Diagrams.005.png)

 The diamond shape is a command call.
 What makes it a command call, is that it is tied to its command definition, the square, with a class line, the dashed line.
 The circles inside the diamond are the parameters.
 The parameters are tied to objects on the outside with parameter passings.
-The parameter passings are the lines connecting the smaller circles inside the diamond, the parameters, to the larger circles ouside the diamond.
+The parameter passings are the lines connecting the smaller circles inside the diamond, the parameters, to the larger circles outside the diamond.
 Parameter passings are explained later in the *parameter* articles.

 ### Parameters in a Command Reference